ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 The method above works, but there’s a drawback: every time we call `Move()`, we must supply both parameters, even if we just want to use the current `Speed` or `Direction`.
 This can become repetitive and violates the KISS principle (“Keep It Simple, Stupid”).

 To make the method more flexible, we can use nullable parameters (`Vector3?` and `float?`) and fall back to the object’s properties if no value is provided.
-We also use local variables to store the actual values being used in this frame:
+We also introduce two **local variables** (`moveDirection` and `moveSpeed`) to store the actual values being used in this frame:

 ```csharp
 /// <summary>